realpython/python-guide/docs/intro/learning.rst

 This is the official tutorial.
 It covers all the basics, and offers a tour of the language and the standard library.
-Recommended for those who need a quickstart guide to the language.
+Recommended for those who need a quick-start guide to the language.

     `The Python Tutorial <http://docs.python.org/tutorial/index.html>`_